caitlinrush/A4-API/README.md

 | ------------- |:-------------:|
 | 200 OK | The request was successful
 | 201 Created | The request was fulfilled
-| 404 Not Found | The requested resource could not be found. \n*Examples include: * The requested endpoint does not exist * The item the user requested information about could not be found in the database*
+| 404 Not Found | The requested resource could not be found.
+*Examples include: * The requested endpoint does not exist * The item the user requested information about could not be found in the database* |